-Mr X just got hired and naturally, he is excited about his new job but the person who hired him called him something he does not quite understand: “An independent contractor.”
+When Mr X got hired, he was excited about his new job but the person who hired him called him something he did not quite understand.
+That’s “An independent contractor.”
 What does this mean?
 What are the effects?
-Does he have the same rights as an employee?
+Does an independent contractor have the same rights as an employee?

-The importance of defining what your status is prior to employment cannot be overemphasized as an employee who is misclassified as an independent contractor loses all the rights and privileges of an employee and vice versa.
+The importance of defining your status, prior to employment, cannot be overemphasized, as an employee who is misclassified as an independent contractor loses all the rights and privileges of an employee and vice versa.

 Who is an independent contractor?

-An independent contractor is a self-employed person i.e. a consultant, lawyer, accountant, engineer or any other person who provides services to other organization for a fee.
+An independent contractor is a self-employed person, that is, a consultant, lawyer, accountant, engineer or any other person who provides services to other organization for a fee.
 Common law principles further define independent contractor status by method of payment.
 If a person is on an employer’s payroll and receives a steady pay, clearly that the person is an employee and not an independent contractor.